-But we won’t just stop there.
-We’ll talk about how different kinds of muffin tins hold up when baking, how you should maintain your pans, and what you should consider before getting a muffin pan.
+But this article won’t just stop there.
+It will talk about how different kinds of muffin tins hold up when baking, how you should maintain your pans, and what you should consider before getting a muffin pan.

-We’ve compiled a list of the best muffin pans available right now, and go into their features and how well they bake muffins.
+I’ve compiled a list of the best muffin pans available right now, and I’ll go into their features and how well they bake muffins.
 If that’s what you’ve been looking for, keep reading!

 How Does a Muffin Pan Work?